-Chris Wood says RBI delivered a hawkish message; rise in India yield a threat to stock market valuations
+Rising India bond yields may threaten stock market valuations, warns Chris Wood after ‘hawkish’ RBI policy

 In its press release, RBI said that financial markets turned volatile in February and March due to uncertainty posed by the pace of normalisation of US monetary policy, and rising concerns surrounding global trade.
 RBI noted that equity markets globally have shed most of the gains of the previous quarter in a heavy sell off in February-March, which was attributable to optimistic US job reports and the US imposition of new tariffs on Chinese goods.

-“In currency markets, the US dollar, which recovered somewhat in early March on an optimistic outlook of the economy, shed most of its gains in the latter part of the month on a less hawkish stance of the Fed and on anxieties surrounding a possible trade war,” RBi said in its report.
+“In currency markets, the US dollar, which recovered somewhat in early March on an optimistic outlook of the economy, shed most of its gains in the latter part of the month on a less hawkish stance of the Fed and on anxieties surrounding a possible trade war,” RBI said in its report.

 According to the apex bank, while global economic activity has gathered pace, financial market volatility and potential trade wars pose a threat to outlook.
 RBI says that while global growth and trade have been strengthening, increasing trade protectionism globally and general financial market volatility could derail the ongoing global recovery.